rufethidoaz-art/f1bot2026update/TELEGRAM_SETUP_GUIDE.md

 Replace `YOUR_BOT_TOKEN` with your actual bot token.

 ### 3. Update Environment Variables
-1. Open the `.env` file in your F1-bot-vercel directory
+1. Open the `.env` file in your project directory
 2. Replace `your_bot_token_here` with your actual bot token:
    ```
    TELEGRAM_BOT_TOKEN=123456789:ABCdefGHIjklMNOpqrsTUVwxyz1234567890